Frequently asked questions

 What files do you work on?

-I can work on Word files (using Track Changes), PDFs (using the built-in editing tools) or PPTs (making silent changes and writing any queries in comment boxes).
+I can work on Word files (using Track Changes), PDFs (using the built-in editing tools), or PPTs (making silent changes and writing any queries in comment boxes).

 Any type of editing is best done in a Word file (or a PPT).
-Proofreading works fine on PDFs, where only minor changes are needed, but editing a PDF is not best practice.
+Proofreading works fine on PDFs, where minor changes are needed, but editing a PDF is not best practice.
 We will not achieve the best finish because of the limitations of working on copy that is already at the design stage.
 It also takes longer to edit a PDF than it does a Word file (or PPT), which will affect your budget.
 And it will take your designer longer to implement all the suggestions, which means your design budget will also be affected.

 Which style guides do you use?